4th EUROPEAN SYMPOSIUM BY NEREUS REGIONS

 “Enhancing Civil Protection through Satellite-based Digital Twins: SaferPlaces Experience in the Emilia-Romagna 2024 Flood Events”

-Stefano Bagli, CEO at GECOsistema/Saferplaces
+Stefano Bagli | CEO at GECOsistema/Saferplaces

-Presenter(s) TBD, Regional Headquarters of the State Fire Service in Rzeszów
+Mateusz Telesz | Deputy Head of the IT and Communications Department of the Regional Headquarters of the State Fire Service in Rzeszów

 “Lessons Learned from the “Satellite-Based Services for Disaster Risk Management” Workshop in Catalonia”

-Estefania Blanch, Institut d’Estudis Espacials de Catalunya
+Estefania Blanch Earth Observation project manager at Institut d’Estudis Espacials de Catalunya

 “Piloting the Galileo Emergency Warning Satellite Service in Catalonia: Improving Community Resilience through Satellite-Based Alerts”

-11H40: Panel: NATURAL HAZARDS
+11h50: Panel: NATURAL HAZARDS

 Threats like earthquakes, landslides, and wildfires, where satellite data is essential for hazard detection, risk mapping, and supporting timely response and recovery efforts at regional and local levels.